 However there are of course many situations where the adventure tourist is equally interested in the above qualities and there are amny Eco tourist who are willing to incur and element og risk in order to experience a particular natural attraction. e.g. wilderness hiker who takes physical risk in order to observe a rare bird of prey in its high mountain habitat.the relationship between ecotourism and adventure tourism is one of partial overlap.

-Ecotourism and trekking
+Ecotourism and trekking in Nepal

 Trekking is however the tourism form that is very ear to ecotourism.
 Trekking activities is usually associated with mountainous regions(e.g. Himalayas).a trekking activity is actually a combination of visits to local villages, adventure experiences(such as rope bridge to cross streams)and natural scenery appreciation.
 In renascence trekking incorporates the amalgam of adventure tourism, ecotourism and cultural tourism.
 It contains the elements of all 3 forms this type of tourism, fennel(1999) describes it as ACE tourism(adventure, culture and ecotourism)also preferred over the term ecotourism.(weaver in encyclo eco)as weaver is of view there are two factors account for this popularity. firstly there are many circumstances where it is virtually impossible differentiate in a meaning full way among the three components distinctions are not likely to be maybe by the tourist themselves as they simultaneously engage in cultural, nature based and adventures activities, secondly such says thesis tourism product may be popular among consumers seeking a diversified and more holistic experience of tourists as opposed to be overly specialized one.